B7M/Developing-Data-Products/docs/01-week.md

 Keep in mind that currently data analysis is as much art as it is science - so we may have a difference of opinion - and that is ok!
 Please refrain from angry, sarcastic, or abusive comments on the message boards.
 Our goal is to create a supportive community that helps the learning of all students, from the most advanced to those who are just seeing this material for the first time.

-#### Plagiarism

-Johns Hopkins University defines plagiarism as "...taking for one's own use the words, ideas, concepts or data of another without proper attribution.
-Plagiarism includes both direct use or paraphrasing of the words, thoughts, or concepts of another without proper attribution."
-We take plagiarism very seriously, as does Johns Hopkins University.

-We recognize that many students may not have a clear understanding of what plagiarism is or why it is wrong.
-Please see the JHU referencing guide for more information on plagiarism.

-It is critically important that you give people/sources credit when you use their words or ideas.
-If you do not give proper credit -- particularly when quoting directly from a source -- you violate the trust of your fellow students.

 ### Some Basics

 A couple of first week housekeeping items.
 First, make sure that you've completed R Programming and the Data Scientist's Toolbox course.
 Reproducible Research would be helpful, but is not mandatory.
 At a minimum you must know: very basic git, basic R and very basic knitr.